+357-22-232-044

 • children's birth certificates;

-All documents obtained outside Cyprus need to be translated into English and certified with an apostille.
+All documents obtained outside Cyprus must be in Greek or English or have an official sworn translation into one of these languages.
 When applying for a residence permit, biometric data must also be submitted.

 All ways of obtaining Cyprus permanent residence

-An example of Cyprus’s permanent residence card for a foreign worker
+An example of Cyprus’s residence card for a foreign worker

 Source: Cyprus Civil Registry and Migration Department